wallace-stev/wallace-stev/README.md

 ### 🧔🏽‍♂️ My Bio

-An avid programmer & software engineer with both freelance & corporate experiences in managing development teams, implementing, and supporting Value-Added-Services (VAS) solutions including USSD applications, payment systems and SMS gateways.

-I'm am dedicated to building robust and secure solutions that meet the evolving needs of the industry, and leveraging technology to address complex challenges.
+An avid programmer & software engineer with experience in managing development teams, implementing, and supporting Value-Added-Services (VAS) solutions including USSD applications, payment systems and SMS gateways.
+Dedicated to building robust and secure solutions that meet the evolving needs of the industry, and leveraging technology to address complex challenges.

 ### 🤯 My Interests